It comes from the Greek κόπρος (kouros), which means “feces,” and λαλιά (labia) from the alien, “to speak.”

 The severity and frequency of the outbursts can also be reduced by surgical deactivation of nuclei in the thalamus, globus pallidus, and cingulate cortex.

-Treatments like Habit Reversal Therapy (HRT) and Comprehensive Behavior Intervention Therapy (CBIT) are known to help some patients as well.
+Treatments like Habit Reversal Therapy (HRT) and Comprehensive Behavior Intervention Therapy (CBIT) are known to help some patients.

-Additionally, deep brain stimulation (DBS) using electrodes, which has been used to treat Parkinson’s, has been used in some Tourette patients, but the efficacy of this treatment is not widely accepted.
+Additionally, deep brain stimulation (DBS) using electrodes, which has been used to treat Parkinson’s, has been used in some Tourette patients.
+Still, the efficacy of this treatment is not widely accepted.

-Stress can often get out of hand in a home where coprolalia occurs.
-There are not many people whose anxiety does not increase exponentially when faced with loud, sometimes aggressive shouts of obscenities or unpleasant words.
+Stress can often get out of hand in a home where Coprolalia occurs.
+There are few people whose anxiety does not increase exponentially when faced with loud, sometimes aggressive shouts of obscenities or unpleasant words.

-Education, as indicated above, will allow family members and those around the person to understand coprolalia as a symptom of a neurological disorder and not as a threat.
+Education, as indicated above, will allow family members and those around the person to understand Coprolalia is a symptom of a neurological disorder and not a threat.

 Reducing stress at home will reduce stress for all family members.
 Family members will no longer react with anger or fear.
 The individual will no longer focus on suppressing their symptoms, thus breaking a powerful cycle of positive reinforcement.

-In fact, the more unacceptable the behavior, the more driven the individual will be to do it.
-Everyone in the family should know that the person cannot avoid the behavior and that it is a symptom of a neurological disorder.
+The more unacceptable the behavior, the more driven the individual will be to do it.
+Everyone in the family should know that the person cannot avoid the behavior and is a symptom of a neurological disorder.

 Planned ignoring helps relieve stress on the individual and within the family.
 The individual deserves a rest and a comfortable place to relax and let his guard down.

 The individual is most likely exhausted from expending mental energy to suppress some or all of his symptoms while in public.
-At school or in the workplace, it encourages them to be accepted and fit in as best they can.
-Give them a break at home to work so hard outside the home.
+At school or in the workplace, it encourages them to be accepted and fit in as best.
+Give them a break at home from working so hard outside the home.

 Planned ignoring provides an environment where the behavior is acceptable, reducing the need to perform it, which is driven by the automatic inhibitory mechanism that tells them “do it!”
-By allowing coprolalia, the tic is not reinforced and the person does not focus on the behavior.
+Thetic is not reinforced by allowing Coprolalia, and the person does not focus on the behavior.

 For the family, stress is also reduced.
 Parents are no longer torn between accepting and punishing behavior.
-Siblings are no longer afraid that their brother is in trouble, and that Mom and Dad are going to get angry again.
+Siblings are no longer afraid that their brother is in trouble and that Mom and Dad will get angry again.

 This is not to say that you should ignore every curse or assault in your home.
-Every action, wanted or unwanted, uncontrollable or under control will have a consequence.
+Every action wanted, unwanted, uncontrollable, or under control will have consequences.
 Your child must be responsible for all behaviors.
 It is still unacceptable for another child without Tourette Syndrome to swear or copy the behavior.

 It also does not mean that your child with Tourette Syndrome can simply continue to swear at will if the voluntary oath is not a symptom of their disorder.

 Unconditional love and acceptance are critical to nurturing a healthy human being.
-At home, ignore benign signs of coprolalia and nurture self-esteem as you deal with this troublesome behavior.
+At home, ignore benign signs of Coprolalia and boost self-esteem as you deal with this troublesome behavior.

-Less stress and less focus on coprolalia will give you more energy to apply other strategies to manage coprolalia.
-Ignoring planned is not easy, but consider the benefits and energy you can use towards other helpful strategies.
+Less stress and less focus on Coprolalia will give you more energy to apply other strategies to manage Coprolalia.
+Ignoring planning is not easy, but consider the benefits and power you can use towards the different helpful approaches.

 Society and culture

-Tourette’s coprolalic symptoms are also fodder for radio and television talk shows.
+Tourette’s coprolalic symptoms are also foddered for radio and television talk shows.

-Celebrities who have suffered from Tourette include David Beckham (who also has a bad obsessive-compulsive disorder) and Ghostbusters star Dan Ackroyd, who claims that therapy helped him beat the disease in his late teens.
+Celebrities who have suffered from Tourette’s include David Beckham (who also has a destructive obsessive-compulsive disorder) and Ghostbusters star Dan Ackroyd, who claims that therapy helped him beat the disease in his late teens.